HewlettPackard/swarm-learning/docs/setup.md

 > 5814 is the default port used for APLS.

 Use a web browser to connect to APLS management console: https://192.168.1.102:5814/autopass.
+> NOTE: Below instructions as is may or may not work in your local setup, you have try relevant steps to browse APLS management console.
+>
-> NOTE: If you can run a browser on the host machine where you ran the "run-apls" script, You can now connect to the License server using https://192.168.1.102:5814/autopass from a browser.
+> If you can run a browser on the host machine where you ran the "run-apls" script, You can now connect to the License server using https://192.168.1.102:5814/autopass from a browser.
 >
 > Else, if the host machine is accessible from your laptop/desktop, then you can access by using https://192.168.1.102:5814/autopass from your laptop/desktop browser.
 >